-On July 14, 2016, at 10pm, fireworks illuminate the city of Nice.
+On July 14, 2016, at 10 pm, fireworks illuminate the city of Nice.
 Tens of thousands of onlookers came to watch the festivities on the Promenade des Anglais.
-The show is breathtaking, the atmosphere friendly.
+The show is breathtaking, and the atmosphere is friendly.
 But it will not last.

 Four years later, through the accounts of direct witnesses and families of victims and thanks to a thorough investigation, this film looks back at the circumstances of the tragedy.

 When tackling a crime, an investigator’s only solution is to make the clues talk.
 There is no such thing as a perfect crime since the culprit always leaves traces behind him.